ananyaa06/FutureMakers2022/README.md

 I had a lot of trouble understanding the brief for Question 1 and couldn't really figure out how to manipulate the hyperparameters of the neural networks.
 It occurs to me that neural networks with so many connections might be impossible to understand unlike decision trees, where we can clearly see how the AI made certain decisions.
 ## Day 4 Reflection
 I found today's work pretty fun and I learned a lot more about what can be done with tensors than I thought was possible.
+## Day 5 Reflection
+It was really fun to see how to manually code neural networks, but I don't know for sure if the code for Question 7 worked because of the errors caused by the train() function.